 - MFA Concert

-MFA candidates choreograph on our undergraduate students, often in collaboration with graduate students from other disciplines
+Choreography by MFA candidates on our undergraduate students, often in collaboration with graduate students from other disciplines

 The bst Residency program provides Seattle artists with free space without the pressure that accompanies commissioned works or performance deadlines.